 This one is a unique and fairly new method of real estate investing.
 Through real estate crowdfunding platforms like Fundrise and RealtyMogul, you can invest in specific real estate projects whose buyers are seeking loans.
 The platforms vet the buyers and projects to make sure they're legit before presenting them to members.

-There are two basic types of real estate crowdfunding: debt or equity investing.
+There are two basic types of real estate crowdfunding: debt or equity investments.
 It sounds strange to invest in debt, but it basically means that you're investing in a mortgage loan on a property, and receiving a set share of the interest as the loan is paid back.

 Equity investing means you're investing directly in a property and receiving a share of ownership, in which case you'll usually receive a part of whatever income or profits the property generates.